Theophile-Kango/weather-app/README.md

 ## Getting Started
 - Clone the project to your local machine;
 - cd into the project directory;
-- Run npm install to install the necessary modules;
+- Run `npm install` to install the necessary modules;
-- Run npm start, the page will automatically load on localhost:8080.
+- Run `npm run dev`, the page will automatically load on localhost:8080.

 ## Built With

 - JavaScript
 - HTML5
+- SASS
-- CSS3
+- Bootstrap

 ### Setup